lingyulung/laravel-pokedex-app/README.md

 ## Getting Started

+This project requires a php version of "^8.2"

-Firstly, we should install the project dependencies:
+Install the project dependencies:

 ```bash
 composer install